Smith-Pad/osui/Subjects/README.txt

 		So this file allows the ability allows the ability add content to the top of the UX.
 For this one, this one is rarely used upon succession of the [indicator is-top] component.

+TODO:

+- work on the organizing into System_Files
+- maybe symlinking them too?